Skip to main content

 3. Click Configure to navigate to the cluster-level MCP settings.

 You can also disable MCP for a cluster at any time by toggling it off.
-Disabling MCP disconnects all active MCP sessions for that cluster.
+Disabling MCP disconnects active MCP sessions for that cluster, removes the cluster from organization-level discovery, and prevents new fixed cluster sessions from using the cluster endpoint.

 Configure access mode